Registration for District 97

 New Kindergarten Students:

-- All families must visit one of our kindergarten registration events to prove residency and be issued a “snapcode” to finish the registration process online.
+- All families must visit one of our kindergarten registration events listed below to prove residency and be issued a “snapcode” to finish the registration process online.

 - Please bring all required documents to either of these registration events at the district office.
 No appointments needed or accepted.